 Now is a far better time to be mentally ill than it was a few hundred years ago.
 Institutions like the infamous Bedlam were not happy places, and you might just find yourself chained to the wall for years on end.
 James Norris at Bedlam, circa 1814 In the 1800s, you may have ended up… Continue reading The Downside of Psychiatric Deinstitutionalization

 But Deliver Me From Crazy by Katie R. Dale is a memoir of living with bipolar disorder.
-You may know Katie from her blog, Bipolar Brave.
-She also contributed a story about bipolar I to my book Making Sense of Psychiatric Diagnosis.
-The book begins when Katie was in high school, when her illness first… Continue reading Book Review: But Deliver Me From Crazy
+You may know Katie from her blog, and she also contributed a story about bipolar I to my book Making Sense of Psychiatric Diagnosis.
+The book begins when Katie was in high school, when her illness first appears.… Continue reading Book Review: But Deliver Me From Crazy

 Mental illness is fairly unique in that laws allow for treatment to be imposed involuntarily.
 I'm not against involuntary psychiatric treatment entirely, and it can play an important role, but there are some things that can and should be done better.
 When involuntary treatment is necessary Working as a nurse in community mental health, there… Continue reading The Problem with Involuntary Psychiatric Treatment